Governor Nelson State Park

 Governor Nelson State Park is a 422 acre Wisconsin state park located outside of Waunakee, Wisconsin in the town of Westport on the north shore of Lake Mendota.
 It is named for former Wisconsin Governor Gaylord Nelson.
 On most days the Wisconsin State Capitol building can be seen in nearby Madison.
 Common activities include boating, fishing, picnicking and swimming.
 There is also a boat launch and a swimming area for pets.
 Away from the lake one can find restored prairie and savanna, effigy mounds, hiking trails and ski trails.
-Governor Nelson State Park is one of the few Wisconsin state parks that does not allow overnight camping.

 History

 A portion of the site of the park originally hosted a boys' camp called Camp Indianola.
 Orson Welles was a camper at the camp in his youth.
 The camp closed in 1967.